-Vedanta is not channeled information but revealed knowledge.
-Think of gravity, Newton didn’t invent gravity, it has always been here.
-One day when the moment was ripe, the knowledge of gravity was assimilated.
-Vedanta has been revealed to the sattvic (pure) minds of Rishis (ascetic seers) and sages and refined over thousands of years.
-Vedanta as taught by James Swartz and Ted Schmidt in the lineage Swami Dayananda Saraswati, Swami Chinmayananda, back to Adi Shankara, is a very systematic path of knowledge that dissolves ignorance, revealing the true nature of self as non-dual, limitless, pure and ordinary awareness.
+Vedanta was neither channeled, nor invented by humans, it was revealed.
+Consider gravity, Newton did not invent it as it was already present.
+One day, when the moment was ripe, the knowledge of gravity was revealed and assimilated by humankind.
+Vedanta was revealed to the sattvic (pure) minds of Rishis (ascetic seers) and sages and refined over thousands of years.
+Vedanta as taught by Swami Paramarthananda, in the lineage Swami Dayananda Saraswati, back to Adi Shankara, is a very systematic path of knowledge that dissolves ignorance (binding desires and fears), revealing the true and essential nature of Self as non-dual, limitless, existence consciousness.

 I share the information presented on this website as a passionate student of traditional Vedanta.
-The teachings continue to remove my ignorance and reveal the truth of my nature as sat-chit-ananda (existence, consciousness, and limitless-ness).
+My deepest gratitude to the sampradaya (lineage) beginning with Swami Paramarthananda, from Chennai, India.